Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

-Similarly, to every closed meander without a maximal arc and with $p$ minimal arcs we assigned a canonical pillowcase cover of genus zero having $p$ simple poles, a single horizontal cylinder of height $\frac{1}{2}$, a single vertical cylinder of width $\frac{1}{2}$, and a marked vertex following Convention~\ref{conv:marked:on:top}.
-The assumption that the initial meander does not have any maximal arc excludes coincidence of the marked point with a simple pole on the top side.
-In order to exclude a maximal arc on the bottom side, one needs to subtract a half of $\cM_{p-1}^+(N)$ (that is, $p\cdot\cP_{p,-1}(N)$).
-At the end of section~\ref{ss:orientation} we have seen that under Convention~\ref{conv:symmetry} on the weight with which we count pillowcase covers with a marked vertex, any collection of weighted pillowcase covers on the sphere with a single horizontal cylinder of height $\frac{1}{2}$ and with a marked regular point defines twice as much closed meanders in the plane; the weighted collection of pillowcase covers as above with a marked zero of degree $\degofz$ defines $(\degofz+2)$ times more closed meanders in the plane for any $\degofz\in\N$.
-As before, if some of the resulting meanders are isomorphic we do not count them several times since by definition of the automorphism group $\Aut$ of the corresponding pillowcase cover, the resulting multiplicity coincides with the order $|\Aut|$ of the automorphism group.
+Similarly, to every meander without a maximal arc and with $p$ minimal arcs we assigned a canonical square-tiled surface of genus zero having $p$ simple poles, a single horizontal and a single vertical band of squares, and a marked vertex following Convention~\ref{conv:marked:on:top}.
+The assumption that the initial meander does not have a maximal arc excludes coincidence of the marked point with a simple pole on the upper side.
+In order to exclude a maximal arc on the lower side, one needs to subtract a half of $\cM_{p-1}^+(N)$.
+At the end of Section~\ref{ss:orientation} we have seen that under Convention~\ref{conv:symmetry} on weights with which we count square-tiled surfaces with a marked vertex, any collection of weighted genus zero square-tiled surfaces with a single horizontal and a single vertical band of squares, and with a marked vertex of the tiling that is regular in the flat metric, defines twice as much meanders in the plane.
+A weighted collection of square-tiled surfaces as above with a marked zero of degree $\degofz$ defines $(\degofz+2)$ times more meanders in the plane for any $\degofz\in\N$.
+As before, if some of the resulting meanders are isomorphic we do not count them several times since by definition of the automorphism group $\Aut$ of the corresponding square-tiled surface, the resulting multiplicity coincides with the order $|\Aut|$ of the automorphism group.
 This completes the proof of equality~\eqref{eq:Mminus:P}. \end{proof}